Secondary education in Singapore: Integrated Programme

 The Integrated Programme, also known as the "Through-Train Programme" (直通车), is a scheme which allows the most able secondary students in Singapore to bypass "O" levels and take "A" levels, International Baccalaureate or an equivalent examination directly at the age of 18 after six years of secondary education.

 First introduced in 2004, the programme allows for more time to be allocated to enrichment activities.
 By bypassing the GCE "O" level examinations, the students are supposedly given more time and flexibility to immerse themselves in a more broadly-based education.
-In addition, the students enjoy more freedom in the combination of subjects between Years 1 - 4 as compared to their non-IP counterparts.
+In addition, the students enjoy more freedom in the combination of subjects between Years 1 and 4 as compared to their non-IP counterparts.
 Generally, only the top performers (usually from Special, and sometimes Express, stream) are eligible to be part of the IP programme.
 This will ensure that the main body of the students pursue their secondary education at their own pace by first completing a 4-year "O" level course before going on to a 2-year "A" level education (as opposed to a 2-year "O" level and 4-year "A" level education).

 As a result, schools offering IP allow their students to skip the "O" levels at Secondary 4 and go straight into junior colleges (JCs) in Year 5/JC1.
 The Integrated Programme with the revised Singapore-Cambridge GCE "A" levels or the IB Diploma as a terminal qualification has become an increasingly popular alternative to the standard secondary education pathway.
 This is because it is perceived as having moved away from the usually heavy emphasis on the sciences, a phenomenon resulting from the post-independence need for quick and basic technical and industrial education; to subjects in the arts and humanities.
 Such programmes are more project-based and students are expected to be independent learners.

 The first batch of IP students sat for the revised GCE "A" Level or International Baccalaureate Diploma examinations in 2007.